D-Rosa99/Kitchen-food-menus/README.md

 - Set the JSONWEBTOKEN variable
 - Then run `npm start` to execute the project.
 - Register yourself with the auth endpoint
-- use Postman to send requies to any of the endpoints of the project
+- use Postman to send requests to any of the endpoints of the project

+## Guide for swagger documentation

+[Swagger](https://swagger.io/docs/specification/about/) is a set of open-source tools built around the OpenAPI specification that helps to design, build, document and consume REST APIs.

+In the swagger documentation of this project, you can see details information about every end-point of the app.
+You will see the follow:

+- Response status codes of requests
+- Parameters you need to run each end-point
+- End-point responses
+- End-point description
+- Dynamically consume the API through swagger

 ## How to see Swagger documentation